 - Class Topic Discussion

-- Honor or Activity
+- Honor and Activity

 Friends are Pathfinders in 5th grade.
 Friends recite the Pathfinder law and pledge, earn the Friend reading certificate, and much more.
 Some of the fun and exciting honors Friends can earn are Red Alert, Basic Sewing, Dogs, Beginning Swimming, Scrapbooking, Model Cars, and Camping Skills I.